-1 I will conduct my campaign without the use of personal vilification, character defamation, whispering 2 campaigns, libel, slander, or scurrilous attacks on my opposition or my opposition's personal or family life.
-3 I will not use campaign material of any sort that misrepresents, distorts, or otherwise falsifies the facts, 4 nor will I use malicious or unfounded accusations that aim at creating or exploiting doubts, without justification, 5 as to the loyalty and patriotism of my opposition.
-6 I will not make any appeal to prejudice based on race, sex, as defined in 1-1-201 [section 1], creed, or 7 national origin.
-8 I will not undertake or condone any dishonest or unethical practice that tends to corrupt or undermine 9 our American system of free elections or that hampers or prevents the full and free expression of the will of the 10 voters.
-11 Insofar as is possible, I will immediately and publicly repudiate support deriving from any individual or group that resorts, on behalf of my candidacy or in opposition to that of my opponent, to the methods and 12 13 tactics that I have pledged not to use or condone.""
-14 15 Section 9.
-Section 13-38-201, MCA, is amended to read: 16 "13-38-201.
-Election or appointment of committee representatives at primary -- vacancies -- tie 17 votes.
-(1) Each political party shall appoint or elect at each primary election one person of each sex, as defined 18 in 4-1-201 [section 1], to serve as committee representatives for each election precinct.
-The committee 19 representatives must be residents and registered voters of the precinct.
-20 (2) If a political party chooses to appoint precinct committee representatives, the political party 21 shall make the appointments as provided in the party's rules.
-22 (3) If a political party chooses to elect precinct committee representatives, the party may: 23 (a) administer the election itself as provided in the party's rules; or 24 (b) elect precinct committee representatives in a primary election, subject to 13-10-209 and 25 subsection (4) of this section.
-26 (4) In a primary election for a precinct committee representative: 27 if the number of candidates nominated for a party's precinct committee representatives is less (a)

-than or equal to the number of positions to be elected, the election administrator may give notice that a party's precinct committee election will not be held in that pre ecinct -- --------
+I will conduct my campaign without the use of personal vilification, character defamation, whispering campaigns, libel, slander, or scurrilous attacks on my opposition or my opposition's personal or family life.

+I will not use campaign material of any sort that misrepresents, distorts, or otherwise falsifies the facts, nor will I use malicious or unfounded accusations that aim at creating or exploiting doubts, without justification, as to the loyalty and patriotism of my opposition.

+I will not make any appeal to prejudice based on race, sex, as defined in 1-1-201 [section 1], creed, or national origin.

+I will not undertake or condone any dishonest or unethical practice that tends to corrupt or undermine our American system of free elections or that hampers or prevents the full and free expression of the will of the voters.

+Insofar as is possible, I will immediately and publicly repudiate support deriving from any individual or group that resorts, on behalf of my candidacy or in opposition to that of my opponent, to the methods and tactics that I have pledged not to use or condone.""

+- "13-38-201.
+Election or appointment of committee representatives at primary -- vacancies -- tie votes.
+(1) Each political party shall appoint or elect at each primary election one person of each sex, as defined in 1-1-201 [section 1], to serve as committee representatives for each election precinct.
+The committee representatives must be residents and registered voters of the precinct. - (2) If a political party chooses to appoint precinct committee representatives, the political party shall make the appointments as provided in the party's rules. - (3) If a political party chooses to elect precinct committee representatives, the party may: - (a) administer the election itself as provided in the party's rules; or - 25 (b) elect precinct committee representatives in a primary election, subject to 13-10-209 and 26 subsection (4) of this section. - 27 (4) In a primary election for a precinct committee representative: - 28 (a) if the number of candidates nominated for a party's precinct committee representatives is less than or equal to the number of positions to be elected, the election administrator may give notice that a party's precinct committee election will not be held in that precinct;